AjayGhimire1998/goals-to-score/README.md

 5. **Access MemeBook:**
-   Open your browser and navigate to http://localhost:3000 to use MemeBook locally.
+   Open your browser and navigate to http://localhost:3000 to use GoalsToScore locally.

 ## Contributing

-We welcome contributions to make MemeBook even more entertaining and user-friendly.
+I welcome contributions to make GoalsToScore even more entertaining and user-friendly.
 Feel free to submit issues, feature requests, or pull requests.

 ## License